easchwar/explora/docs/dev_notes.md

 - sidebar changes size when navigating to and from the question show view.
   - has to do with the presence of the scrollbar.
 The fact that the sidebar is fixed makes it seem to grow
+  - the whole thing is a mess; doesn't resize well at all
 - ~~No longer using getOrFetch for questionShow because of the issue of possibly adding a model to the feed collection that shouldn't be there.
 This prevents the website from caching the question though which forces it to fetch from the